ibm-cloud-docs/vmwaresolutions/services/pio_ordering.md

 # Ordering PrimaryIO HDM
 {: #pio_ordering}

-You can add PrimaryIO Hybrid Cloud Data Management (HDM) as a service to a new or existing instance.
+You can include the PrimaryIO Hybrid Cloud Data Management (HDM) service with a new vCenter Server instance or add the service to your existing vCenter Server instance.
 You must order PrimaryIO HDM directly from PrimaryIO.

 * To get started with a trial software, go to https://www.primaryio.com/free-trial/.
 * To request a quote and buy PrimaryIO HDM, go to https://www.primaryio.com/buy-now/.